Breaking the Context Ceiling: Implementing Recursive Language Models with LangGraph and TypeScript

 If you're building anything that processes documents longer than 20 pages — legal contracts, research papers, technical specifications, policy documents — this pattern is worth having in your toolkit.
 You're not fighting the context ceiling anymore.
 You're working within it deliberately.

-The code is modular enough that you can swap out the chunking strategy, change the worker prompts for domain-specific analysis, or add validation layers between steps.
+The code is modular enough that you can extend the sandbox utility functions, adjust the orchestrator's system prompt for domain-specific exploration strategies, or add validation layers between steps.
 Start with the example repo, break it, extend it, make it yours.

 Context windows are a constraint.
 But constraints breed creativity.
 RLM is proof of that.